collinglass/minesweeper/README.md

 ## Notes

 Moved most of logic from views to models as seems to be the Django way.
-Implementations of reveal function on models is super ugly so far.
+Implementations of reveal function on models is super ugly so far so it is staying in views for now.

 Also, I don't like addValue in models.Board.
 However, Implementation in models.Tile requires getting from the db for every surrounding tile which costs more than is worth the semantic appeal.